← Table of Contents Chapter 3 · 11 min read

 The silence stretched.

-Lorren held my gaze for a long moment.
+Lorren held my gaze.
 Then he nodded, once, and looked away.

 Elodin looked up from his fingernails.
 “He’s telling the truth.
 About the Fae.”